Latest updates

 Remediation and management

-The review recommended more groundwater extractions off the base near Cabbage Tree Road and on the southern base boundary near the former fire fighter training area.
-The extractions will decrease the amount of PFAS leaving the base and greatly reduce the PFAS flowing to Fullerton Cove.
+The review recommended additional groundwater extractions off the base near Cabbage Tree Road and on the southwest base boundary near the former fire fighter training area.
+The extractions will decrease the amount of PFAS leaving the base and greatly reduce the PFAS flowing into Fullerton Cove.

 Alternative drinking water supply

 Defence is providing water assistance to eligible properties within the Williamtown management area.
-For further information, please contact the Williamtown Information Line during business hours on 1800 011 443 (free-call) or williamtown.defence@aecom.com.
+For further information, please contact the Williamtown Information line during business hours on 1800 011 443 (free-call) or email williamtown.defence@aecom.com.

 Ongoing monitoring

-Monitoring of PFAS continues through sampling of surface water, groundwater, sediment and biota.
+Monitoring of PFAS continues on and around RAAF Base Williamtown through sampling of surface water, groundwater, sediment and biota.
 Monitoring helps Defence understand if PFAS contamination is changing over time.

 Recent reports and factsheets